HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 • Step 1 – Confirm You Have Bed Bugs In Your Home

-Once they have established themselves, removing bed bugs can become a very challenging and involved process.
+Once bed bugs have established themselves, removing them can become challenging and involved.
 Fortunately, if you take the proper steps early, you can quickly head off the problem and eliminate an infestation.

 To properly treat it, It’s essential first to recognize that you have a bed bug infestation and where to look.

-So what do bed bugs look like?
-Bed bugs are wingless, reddish-brown in color, and very small – which gives them their best defense – their hard to find.
+So, what do bed bugs look like?
+Bed bugs are wingless, reddish-brown in color, and very small – which gives them their best defense – they are hard to find.

 See below; this is a photo of a Bed Bug (magnified 100 times)